Rober González denounces fear at Real Zaragoza after attack on his home

 The new tactic: from video analysis to break-in locksmithing 🔧

-It seems some fans have swapped their season tickets for a set of lock picks.
+It seems some fans have swapped their season pass for a set of lock picks.
 If criticism was once limited to whistles in the stadium, now they specialize in express locksmithing and spray paint.
-Rober González now knows that, besides preparing for pressure in the box, he must review his home insurance.
+Rober González now knows that, in addition to preparing for pressure in the box, he must review his home insurance.
 The squad wonders if the next winter signing will be a security guard or an emergency locksmith.
-At least the noise of the door falling was louder than that of the stands in recent matches.
+At least the noise of the door falling has been louder than that of the stands in recent matches.